 Who am I?

-I also consider myself to be a caring person, very focussed on the needs of others, as shown by my commitment to volunteering and work with a local charity in Liverpool and with a student led Street Angels project ‘NightSafe’ in York.
+I also consider myself to be a caring person, very focussed on the needs of others, as shown by my commitment to volunteering and work with a local charities PreWired and CodeBar.
 I have used this passion for helping others as way to develop a range of interpersonal skills such as team working, planning and project management.
 When not researching, I enjoy teaching and coordinating youth programmes.
 Most recently this has involved delivering The Seren Award to pupils from across Wales, aged 16-17, via The Brilliant Club.

 What are my current research interests?